r-spatial/RQGIS/README.md

 #> [6] ""
 ```

-All the function expects is a parameter called INPUT, i.e. the path to a shapefile we wish to extend with coordinates, and a parameter called OUTPUT, i.e. the path to the output shapefile. `run_qgis` expects exactly these function parameters as a list.
+All the function expects is a parameter called INPUT, i.e. the path to a shapefile whose attribute table we wish to extend with coordinates, and a parameter called OUTPUT, i.e. the path to the output shapefile. `run_qgis` expects exactly these function parameters as a list.

 ``` r